ChenhuaFan/Minecraft-UserF-B-End/README.md

 # Minecraft-UserF-B-End
-This project is a minecraft player manage system. contain a Foreground and a Background and Minecraft Java Plugins
+This project is a minecraft player manage system.
+Containing Foreground pages, a Background system and some Minecraft Java Plugins